 Sizing | I have the Girls’ Large (Age 10-11, UK 30″, Euro 40) in “Olive” and it fits me perfectly with a tailored cut.
-I normally wear a women’s small in jackets and sweaters and am 5’7″ and measure 32-24-32″.
+I normally wear a women’s small in jackets and sweaters and am 5’7″ and 125 lbs and measure 32-24-32″.

 Handy measurements comparison:

 - Girl’s Large Beadnell: 39.3″ Chest / 24.4″ Back / 26.6″ Arms

 - Women’s Extra-Small Beadnell: 36.2″ Chest / 27.8″ Back / 29.2″ Arms

 - Girl’s Extra Large Beadnell: 41.5″ Chest / 25.4″ Back / 27.8″ Arms

 Fit | The Girl’s Large hits right at the hip for me.
 The sleeves cuff to bracelet length, and it has a tailored fit but is still roomy enough to wear a light sweater underneath when all zipped up.
 If I wanted to wear winter sweaters underneath, a Girls’ Extra-Large would work well.